Gareth1980/thatawkwardartist/README.md

 for the expected outcome, to make sure eveything is working as expected before each commit.

 ### UX Stories
+I have gone through each user story and all have passed.

 ### Validation
 I used validator websites to test the following: